From Saint-Nolff to the Chapel of Saint-Colombier

 the second, after Bois du Val (8), at the end of the route.

-A third section, at Bel Orient (Saint-Colombier), between points (5) and (6), is also unmarked but presents no difficulty due to a continuous fence between point (5) and the stadium, and the urban setting.
+A third section, at Bel Orient (Saint-Colombier), between points (5) and (6), which is also unmarked, presents no difficulty due to a continuous fence between point (5) and the stadium, followed by the urban environment.

-If you encounter any difficulties on one of the unmarked sections and wish to report and understand the problem, walk back along the section in the opposite direction to indicate the nearest known point.
+If you encounter any difficulties on one of the unmarked sections and wish to report and understand the problem, walk the section in question in the opposite direction to identify the nearest known point.

 See https://easycaptures.com/fs/uploaded/191...